 However, intense workouts require more than plain water since replacing electrolytes is essential for optimal hydration.
 Electrolyte drinks are a great way to stay hydrated and restore nutrient balance after heavy sweating.
 Unfortunately, many popular sports drinks are sugary and high in calories, while other varieties rely on artificial flavors and sweeteners for taste.
 AMPED™ Hydrate is an alternative to ordinary sports drinks that helps replenish electrolytes lost through sweat without the excess sugar and calories.

 While overhydration and hyponatremia are rare, there is no benefit to drinking more water than you need.
 This is because the body has no way to store extra water for later use and must eliminate the excess to maintain fluid balance.
 Forcing down large amounts of water during exercise is an ineffective strategy that may have you spending more time in the bathroom than working out.

 So, the next time you head to the gym, leave the gallon jug of water at home.
-Drinking water before, during, and after your exercise session and replacing electrolytes with a quality sports drink like AMPED Hydrate will give you the hydration you need.
+Drinking water before, during, and after your exercise session and replacing electrolytes with a quality electrolyte drink like AMPED Hydrate will give you and your family the hydration you need.